JosephineEsposito/JosephineEsposito/README.md

 ---

-- 🔭 I’m currently working on a secret projecto for my university
+- 🔭 I’m currently a stagist!
-- 🌱 I’m currently learning Django, ReactJs, CSS and Python
+- 🌱 I’m currently learning SQL with SSMS, React Native and Expo!!
-- 💬 Ask me about C++ and Java
+- 💬 Ask me about Django, React Native, ReactJS, Python, MongoDB
 - 📫 How to reach me: DM me directly on Twitter or send me an email!
 - 😄 Pronouns: my pronouns are her/she
 - ⚡ Fun fact: I speak 3 languages so feel free to write to me in Italian, English or Spanish